- We provide high-quality and timely services to clients at a competitive cost.

 Third Party Loan Recovery

-Over the past few years, financial institutions that originate or purchase mortgages have sustained (and many continue to sustain) significant losses when borrowers defaulted on their obligations and as property values sank.
+In recent years, financial institutions that originate or purchase mortgages have sustained (and many continue to sustain) significant losses when borrowers defaulted on their obligations and as property values sank.
 In many instances the financial institutions write down or completely write off the debt.

 However, financial institutions should not give up the possibility of recovery without a full investigation of the facts and potential for claims against third parties.
 Potential sources of recovery include the following entities and their insurers.